GorkemP/LUNA16_Challange/README.md

 This is a simple ConvNet example on LUNA16 Challange Dataset

-Training is implemented using tensorflow
+Training is implemented with tensorflow and Keras